aws-samples/aws-hpc-recipes/recipes/pcs/build_amis/README.md

 ## Usage

 There are two scripts [`rocky8.sh`](assets/rocky8.sh) and [`ubuntu22.sh`](assets/ubuntu22.sh) in the assets directory.
-They are constructed as executable Bash programs, but you should probably manually step through their steps interactively, since they are not extensively tested.
+They are constructed as executable Bash programs, but you should probably manually step through them interactively, since they are not extensively tested.

-To build a PCS-compatible AMI:
+To build a PCS beta-compatible AMI:

 1. Launch a builder instance using the source AMI (such as Rocky8 or Ubuntu22), making sure it is configured so you can log into it.
 2. Log into the builder instance over SSH.